Early Years

 Patterns from Recent Ofsted Inspections in Buckinghamshire

-During the Autumn term 2024 there were a total of 67 inspections carried out across Early Years provision in Primary Schools, PVI, Day Nurseries, Childminders and Out of School Club settings in Buckinghamshire.
+During the Summer term 2025 there were 64 Ofsted inspections carried out across Early Years provision in Primary Schools, PVI, Day Nurseries, Childminders and Out of School Club settings in Buckinghamshire.
 The outcomes of these were:

-Early Years provision in Primary schools inspected: 23 (95% Good or above)
+Early Years provision in Primary schools inspected: 6% (Good or Above)

 Below is an overview of the report findings and corresponding links to information on the Early Years Service website to support with further development in EYFS practice: